hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 ## ROLLBAR_ENV

-A tag used to identify Rollbar reports by environment, such that we can easily filter on the Rollbar dashboard.
+A tag (string) used to identify Rollbar reports by environment, such that we can easily filter on the Rollbar dashboard.
 In staging and demo apps, we set it to the name of the app.
 For local production, it should be set to some custom value such as your name in lowercase.
 It should NEVER be set to `production`.

 ## ROLLBAR_SERVER_TOKEN

-Required in production; used for real-time error tracking.
-In local environments and in staging (i.e. non-prod) environments (such as frick, frack, demo, experimental), should be set to the CommonwealthDev token (found on our Rollbar dashboard or by contacting Timothee Legros).
-Only our production environment uses the CommonwealthProject token.
+Refers to a specific project on Rollbar.
+Local and staging (i.e. non-prod) environments should always use the `CommonwealthDev` token, which may be obtained from the Rollbar dashboard, Timothee Legros or an engineering lead.
+Only prod uses the `CommonwealthProject` token.

 ## RPC_HOST